Sunday: Wine braised chicken with tomatoes, peas and rice

 3 ½ cups quinoa, cooked and cooled

-1 pound shrimp, deveined and tails removed
+1 pound shrimp, deveined and tails

 3 Tbls. rice vinegar